 Your dentist can get rid of gum disease with a thorough cleaning and periodontal therapy.
 It will require this attention from a dentist and is easier to treat when diagnosed early.

 Visit your dentist for routine check-ups which will include periodontal disease screenings.
 Then you can resolve periodontal problems before they lead to tooth loss.
+For more information on how we treat and diagnose gum disease, please see Periodontal therapy.

 Severe Tooth Decay